 - The Anne Seagrim Accommodation Scholarship

-- Stephen and Anna Hui Fellowship - currently awaiting confirmation of their funding structure
+- Stephen and Anna Hui Fellowship

 - Imperial Commonwealth Scholarships

 In particular, the Department of Materials offers some funded opportunities:

 I am an overseas student, can I apply for a CDT project?